-Nepal Telecom, the government enterprise has announced to implement the new pulse rate for voice calls from today.
-The regulator, NTA has directed the operators to implement it from New year.
+Nepal Telecom, the government enterprise has announced to implement the new pulse rate (10 sec) for voice calls.
+The regulator, NTA has directed the operators to implement it from the New year.
 Following the directives, NT has published a notice for the implementation of the same.
-Being a government-owned company and their direct obligation to the people, NT becomes the first operator to implement new pulse rate.
+Being a government-owned company and their direct obligation to the people, NT becomes the first operator to implement a new pulse rate of 10 seconds.

-Here is the notice in Daily newspaper today.
+Here is the notice in the Daily newspaper today.

 NTA, the regulator has planned to implement a pulse rate of 1 second after some periods, most probably within this year.
 That means customers will only have to pay for the seconds that they have called.
 Meanwhile, operators are resisting this plan, as they claim they are not charging of any usage of their network.

 They also make claims that even if they have huge usage in their network from the moment a person dials in the network, but they can only charge after the answer is made.
 Technically their claim sounds logical though.
 But It is not known how the regulator is going to decide on the issue later.